Add, remove & assign phone numbers on demand

 Your team members can also share their numbers, which means that at least some of them will be there to take calls.
 This improves collaboration and customer service.
 But if your team members can’t take their calls, they can always respond through auto-reply and send pre-written messages.

 You can organise contacts into groups and then broadcast messages to those groups.
-Chalkboard also gives you the power of advanced chat to share marketing messages with your customers and manage their queries.
+Chalkboard also gives you the power of advanced messaging to share marketing messages with your customers and manage their queries.

-Download Chalkboard today and start your free trial.
+Download Chalkboard and try it now.
 What you get is a powerful communication and marketing platform for your small business.

 Looking for alternatives to the Mitel phone system?
 We've picked a selection based on the unique needs of small businesses